hames961/Banking-App/README.md

 //Front-End, Back-End, Connecting Back-End to Front-End

-Objective= Create a dummy banking website to display all profiles,account details and transactions of users
+**Objective**= Create a dummy banking website to display all profiles,account details and transactions of users

 **How to do it**